tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 # Command Service

 Command Service provides a handle to send commands to a component which is registered in Location Service.

 ## Creation of Command Service

 ### Pre-requisite

-### In order to use command service for a specific component:
+### In order to use command service for a specific component

   1. The component needs to be up and running behind the gateway server.
     `GatewayException(InvalidComponent)` will be thrown if the specified component is not found.